 The William Bog Nature Reserve

-This fen-swamp complex, located between the Northwood and Parkdale subdivisions, is used by Lakehead University students as a laboratory for natural history and ecology.
+The William Bog fen-swamp complex is used by Lakehead University students as a laboratory for natural history and ecology.
 It supports a wide variety of plants and animals including 14 orchid species, three kinds of sundew and a wide variety of butterflies, one of which is the locally rare Grizzled Skipper butterfly.
 73 bird species have been observed on the reserve to date.

 TBFN land acquistions in the William Bog have been supported by OLTAP, the Ontario Land Trust Assistance Program.
 Club members have also given generously to help cover the legal and appraisal costs of accepting the donated land.

 Hooded Ladies' Tresses (Ryan LeBlanc) Ragged Orchis

 TBFN thanks the Ontario Land Trust Assistance Program (OLTAP) for its support of this acquisition.
 OLTAP assists eligible recipients with costs associated with land securement and magagement planning to help conserve Ontario's biodiversity.
 OLTAP is an initiative of the Ontario Land Trust Alliance, supported in partnership with Environment Canada.